MikeMtzH/MikeMtzH/README.md

+# 👺 Mike Mtz.
 ### Hello there!
-Excited to be here 🤠
+- Excited to be here 🤠
-My hobbies are swimming🏊‍♂️ listening to music🎧 and playing video games🎮
+#### My hobbies are:
+- Swimming🏊‍♂️
+- Listening to music🎧
+- Playing video games🎮

 <!--
 **MikeMtzH/MikeMtzH** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.